CrowdStrike Endpoint Detection and Response Software

 The cloud-based platform, which requires a lightweight agent on the endpoint device, works with Windows, Mac and Linux systems, and is supported on all major cloud platforms, including Azure, Amazon Web Services, and Google Cloud Platform.

-Endpoint protection offers a modern solution to emerging threats
+Endpoint detection offers a modern solution to emerging threats

 By some industry estimates, these endpoints represent one of the greatest threats to any organization — with about 70 percent of successful breaches by cybercriminals coming through them.
 Once an endpoint has been compromised, an attacker can use it to access an organization’s assets, execute code and exploit any other vulnerabilities.
 In a worst-case-scenario, an entire organization may be shut down by a cybercriminal until ransom is paid.